42-Projects-Nadoho/The-Anwer-Protocol/docs/009-testing.md

 | `902` | `NOT_AUTHENTICATED` | Attempt to execute any gameplay command before successfully connecting via `CONNECT`. |
 | `903` | `UNKNOWN_COMMAND` | Send a command format that the server's protocol parser does not recognise. |

-# Server Behaviour
+# Server & Client Testing
 This section focuses on testing the internal game logic, mechanics, and state management of the server.
 While protocol compliance ensures we speak the right language, server behaviour testing ensures the actual "game" functions correctly—validating that events don't leak across boundaries, configuration files are structurally sound, and gameplay mechanics work as intended.

-## World Data Validation Testing
+## Server: World Data Validation Testing

 The server actively validates the integrity of `data/world.yaml` during boot-up to ensure that no references point to missing entities.